Disintegration as a Path to Meaning

 This is the context in which his theory matters most.

 Michael M. Piechowski has spent years studying the lives of moral exemplars—people who, in the face of crisis and collapse, transcended fear, hatred, and despair to become beacons of transformation.
-He has written about Etty Hillesum and Eleanor Roosevelt, individuals who not only survived immense personal and societal upheaval but emerged from it with an unshakable commitment to peace, justice, and inner growth.
+He has written about Etty Hillesum and Eleanor Roosevelt, individuals who survived immense personal and societal upheaval and emerged from it with an unshakable commitment to peace, justice, and inner growth.
 He has also written about Peace Pilgrim, whose life embodied these same values through a radical spiritual mission of nonviolence.
 They offer a blueprint.

 These are people who faced the worst of what humanity is capable of—war, persecution, betrayal, injustice—and instead of becoming hardened, embittered, or nihilistic, they chose transformation.
 Whether through resistance, service, or radical simplicity, each of them committed to inner growth as a path to outer change.
 They understood something we struggle to grasp: peace begins within us.